ronbactawar/Deepfake/README.md

 3.Reduced model

 The trained model is reduced to have a less file size.
 The reduced model is then freezed to a single file.
+It returns a frozen model file frozen_model.pb.

 4.Output